cwilliams001/Packer_raspberry_pi/README.md

 # Raspberry Pi Image Builder with Packer and Docker

-This project uses Packer and Docker to create custom Raspberry Pi images with additional provisioning like adding scripts that run at boot.
+Create custom Raspberry Pi images with additional provisioning using Packer and Docker.
+This project contains configurations for setting up either ZeroTier or Tailscale on a Raspberry Pi.

+## Features
+- ZeroTier Configuration (rpi-zerotier): Sets up a Raspberry Pi with ZeroTier for network connectivity.
+- Tailscale Configuration (rpi-tailscale): Sets up a Raspberry Pi with Tailscale for network connectivity.

 ## Prerequisites